software-students-spring2025/4-containers-liquidgators/README.md

 A containerized app that takes in non-British English speech and returns Britishified English text.

+The app is composed of three parts:
+- *Machine learning client*:
+    - A Python program that uses Google Cloud Speech to Text to convert the user's speech into text.
+- *Web app*:
+    - An interface that allows users to speak any phrase or sentence, and view a Britishified version of the input in text form.
+- *MongoDB database*:
+    - A database that stores the user's audio, user's transcribed text, and the Britishified version of user text.

 ## Teammates
 - [Samantha Lin](https://github.com/sal2948)
 - [Jasmine Fan](https://github.com/jasmine7310)